Parish boundary markers in central Oxford

 The Beating of the Bounds

 Since medieval times the annual beating of the bounds has confirmed the extent of a parish’s jurisdiction and responsibilities.
+Only two churches in the centre of Oxford now do it:

 The City Church of St Michael-at-the-Northgate and the University Church of St Mary the Virgin always beat their bounds on Ascension Day (the fortieth day of Easter and thus always on a Thursday).
 Because a number of central Oxford parishes have been amalgamated, they now share a large section of boundary, with the result that they both pass through Brasenose College on their perambulation.